leenathomas01/SMA-SIB/IMPLEMENTATION.md

 # SMA-SIB: Reference Implementation Guide

-**Version 1.0** · *The "Mutant" Protocol*
+**Version 1.0** · *Reference Pipeline*
 **January 2026** · *Frozen Engineering Standard*

 ---

 ## Overview

 This document provides the canonical engineering interpretation of the SMA-SIB specification.
-It emerged from adversarial debate between multiple implementation approaches and represents the convergent solution that survived stress-testing.
+It emerged from adversarial refinement across multiple independent implementation approaches and represents the convergent solution that survived stress-testing.

 **Key Insight:** Privacy must be a *geometric* property, not a *lexical* one.
-We do not filter sensitive data—we project it into a space where specifics cannot geometrically exist.
+We do not filter sensitive data — we project it into a space where specifics cannot geometrically exist.

 ---

 ## 1. The Core Pipeline

-To satisfy the SMA-SIB invariant ("No stored representation may correspond to a unique real-world entity"), the system must adhere to a strict **One-Way Data Flow**.
+To satisfy the SMA-SIB invariant ("No stored representation may correspond to a unique real-world entity"), the system adheres to a strict one-way data flow.

 ```
 ┌─────────────────┐
 │   Raw Input     │
 └────────┬────────┘
-         │ Dirty Context
+         │
          ▼
 ┌─────────────────┐
-│  Pre-Sanitizer  │  ← Optional (optimization only)
+│ Pre-Sanitization │  ← Optional (optimization only)
+│     Layer        │
 └────────┬────────┘
-         │ Cleaned Context
+         │
          ▼
 ┌─────────────────┐
-│    Ephemeral    │  ← High-fidelity, non-persistent
+│    Ephemeral    │  ← Transient computation, non-persistent
 │     Encoder     │
 └────────┬────────┘
-         │ High-Dim Vector
+         │ Transient vector (volatile memory only)
          ▼
-┏━━━━━━━━━━━━━━━━━┓
+┏━━━━━━━━━━━━━━━━━━━┓
-┃   THE EVENT     ┃  ← Semantic Irreversibility Boundary
+┃   IRREVERSIBILITY  ┃  ← Semantic Irreversibility Boundary
-┃    HORIZON      ┃
+┃     BOUNDARY       ┃
-┗━━━━━━━━┳━━━━━━━━┛
+┗━━━━━━━━┳━━━━━━━━━━━┛
          │
     ┌────┴────┐
     │         │
     ▼         ▼
 ┌───────┐  ┌───────┐
-│ Index │  │  NULL │  ← Residual destroyed forever
+│ Index │  │  NULL │  ← Residual destroyed permanently
 └───┬───┘  └───────┘
     │
     ├──────────────┐